tombye/trexit/_posts/2017-07-03-maroilles.markdown

 Maroilles

-Yesterday we walked around 20km from Frasnoy to Maroilles in the Avesnois natural regional park.
+Yesterday we walked around 20 kilometres from Frasnoy to Maroilles in the Avesnois natural regional park.
 ![roz and tom walking in the forest]()

 Our feet are sore so we're having a rest day in Maroilles, a town famous for its delicious cheese.
 Clever us.